How to Communicate Effectively with Directors, Actors, and Crew

 - Schedule consistent meetings for updates and feedback sessions.

-- Utilize digital tools for real-time communication and document sharing.
+- Utilize digital tools such as project‑management software or communication platforms (Amazon Search) for real‑time collaboration and document sharing.

 2. Practice Active Listening